loveaffair69/loveaffair/DEFINITIONS.md

 This document contains detailed definitions of terms used in this repository
 ____________________

 #### Work
 any activity commissioned by the organization in direct relation to any aspect of administration, operations, production, services, management, research, development, or a specific project (or projects) deemed integral by the members

 #### Paid work
 work requiring explicit monetary compensation.
 Paid work is subject to binding contract.
 All work is subject to terms of agreement.
 Terms of agreements and contracts are defined by the members.
 Contract/agreement term must not exceed three months.
 Work is subject to compensation.
 Compensation is decided upon by the members

-[TODO expand how simlple contracts can be verbal - see definition below "Verbal-Contract"]

 Contractual obligations must be reviewed every meeting.

 #### Fair Pay
-TODO
+Compensation for work decided by consensus among the members.

 #### Organization
 the full collective body of members

 #### Ownership
 agency of office over specific roles and responsibilities [TODO -

 #### Asset
+Any physical property owned by the organization.

 #### Consensus
 TODO (REF https://github.com/ipsdm/legitimacy/blob/master/definitions.md#consensus)